 In addition to the renal hemodynamic alterations, patients with overt diabetic nephropathy (dipstick-positive proteinuria and decreasing glomerular filtration rate [GFR]) generally develop systemic hypertension.
 Hypertension is an adverse factor in all progressive renal diseases and seems especially so in diabetic nephropathy.
 The deleterious effects of hypertension are likely directed at the vasculature and microvasculature.

-Hyperglycemia increases the expression of transforming growth factor-beta (TGF-beta) in the glomeruli and of matrix proteins specifically stimulated by this cytokine.
-TGF-beta and vascular endothelial growth factor (VEGF) may contribute to the cellular hypertrophy, enhanced collagen synthesis, and vascular changes observed in persons with diabetic nephropathy.[1, 2] Hyperglycemia also may activate protein kinase C, which may contribute to renal disease and other vascular complications of diabetes.
+Hyperglycemia also increases the expression of transforming growth factor-β (TGF-β) in the glomeruli and of matrix proteins, specifically stimulated by this cytokine.
+TGF-β and vascular endothelial growth factor (VEGF) may contribute to the cellular hypertrophy and enhanced collagen synthesis and may induce the vascular changes observed in persons with diabetic nephropathy.[5, 6] Hyperglycemia also may activate protein kinase C, which may contribute to renal disease and other vascular complications of diabetes.

 Familial or perhaps even genetic factors also play a role.
 Certain ethnic groups, particularly African Americans, persons of Hispanic origin, and American Indians, may be particularly disposed to renal disease as a complication of diabetes.

 It has been argued that the genetic predisposition to diabetes that is so frequent in Western societies, and even more so in minorities, reflects the fact that in the past, insulin resistance conferred a survival advantage (the so-called thrifty genotype hypothesis).